 Action 22.H.1.c.
 Assist YARTS by facilitating a community dialog on Yosemite transportation issues and policies.

 Action 22.H.1.d.
-Support Lee Vining as a host for YARTS services such as the High Country Hiker Shuttle.
+Support Lee Vining as a host for YARTS services such as the High-Country Hiker Shuttle.

 Objective 22.I.
 Utilize technological advances to reduce demands on local roads and transportation facilities, and to provide convenient road and tourist information to area travelers.